dhardy/pippin/README.md

 biggest caveat is that every commit is written to a new file due to not yet working out how to safely extend files.

-Repository-oriented usage is still far from ready.
+Repository-oriented usage is not yet ready.

 What should work: